 By following this guide, you’ll also learn why a synth pad is called a synth pad, how an envelope generator works, and how to use a synth pad in your song.

-- Mixing a synth pad
+- Envelope settings for a synth pad

 Padding out your sound